E-9 Visa in Korea: The EPS Worker's Practical Guide

 Claiming your pension refund when you leave

 Before you leave Korea, claim your National Pension refund (반환일시금).
 E-9 workers are explicitly eligible regardless of contribution length, according to NPS.
 The refund covers all of your contributions plus interest at the 3-year fixed-deposit rate.
-Workers from 56 countries covered by bilateral social security agreements or reciprocity qualify.
-Many departing workers miss this because nobody tells them.
+Your eligibility comes from your visa type (E-8, E-9, or H-2), so it does not depend on your nationality or on whether your country has a social security agreement or reciprocity arrangement with Korea.
+The country-list framework only governs lump-sum eligibility for foreign workers on other visa categories, so it does not gate E-9 workers.
+Verify the details at nps.or.kr/eng before relying.
+Many departing workers miss this refund because nobody tells them.

 There are three ways to claim:

 - Before departure at a local NPS branch.
-Visit within 1 month of your flight date.
+You can apply up to 30 days before your departure date, and the refund is paid after you leave Korea.
 Bring passport, ARC, proof of flight, and your Korean bank account details.
 Funds arrive in your Korean account in 4 to 6 weeks.
 You can also request transfer to a home-country account.

 - At Incheon Airport on departure day.
 First, apply at a local NPS branch to receive a Certificate of Application Acceptance.
 On departure day, present it at the NPS Service Center inside Incheon International Airport.
 Refund is paid in cash in one of 16 foreign currencies the same day.

 - From your home country after returning.
 File through your home country's social insurance institution.
-Same documents are required, and notarisation is not needed as of the 2024 update.
+Same documents are required, and notarization is not needed as of the 2024 update.

 NPS English support: 033-811-2000.
 General hotline: 1577-1000.
 The 2024 update also added digital authentication via Naver, KakaoTalk, or Korean bank certificates for online applications.